adam-p/yesterday-i-learned/chemistry.md

 1. Cocaine stops being detectable in fluids after a few days.
 1. Lasers burn away rust, but not with the iron underneath, because rust absorbs more light than iron.
 1. (Throwback Wednesday) Buffer solutions can only be made from [weak acids](http://chemcollective.org/activities/tutorials/buffers/buffers3) (and their conjugate bases).
 When a strong acid is added, the conjugate base neutralises it.
 When a strong base is added, the acid protonates, neutralising the base.
 In both cases, the pH did not change much.
+1. Aluminium cookware can potentially add [1~2mg](http://www.livestrong.com/article/475155-health-risks-of-cooking-in-aluminum/) of it to your diet per day.
+The upper limit is 85mg.
+Better safe than sorry.
+1. The [pH of urine](https://www.rnceus.com/ua/uaph.html) can vary wildly from 4.5 to 8.
+It correlates to whatever pH your body is, which can be low (dehydration) or high (crazy illnesses, see link).
+1. [Oxalic acid](https://www.livescience.com/56237-why-spinach-makes-teeth-feel-weird.html) is the cause of spinach making your teeth feel funny.
+Too much (now calcium oxalate) in your kidneys become kidney stones.
+1. Henna is light brown.
+There is no such thing as black henna.
+[Black henna is P-Phenylenediamine](https://en.wikipedia.org/wiki/P-Phenylenediamine), which is a banned skin irritant (for henna).